gokyle/drunken_dangerzone/README.md

 Visit 127.0.0.1:8080 (or whatever port you chose); the list of endpoints is displayed there.

+### What's up with the name?
+It was the one Github randomly generated on the new project page.

 ### LICENSE

 drunken_dangerzone is released under the ISC license: